We encourage everyone to download our demo software and give it a spin before purchasing, that's how confident we are that you will love our products.

 <11> Question: I use a notebook computer and the MID and Site codes keep changing.
 What's going on?

-Answer: If a notebook computer is used in different configurations (say docked or undocked, or perhaps replacing a floppy disk drive with a CD drive) then our licensing software 'sees' the different arrangement as a different computer.
+Answer: If a notebook computer is used in different configurations (say docked or undocked) then our licensing software 'sees' the different arrangement as a different computer.
 Currently, our licensing software specialist is seeking a 'workaround'.

 The safest procedure for notebook computer users, is to decide which configuration that they will use the software in, and supply the MID and Site codes for that arrangement.